blairfix/caspcom/recasp/essay_prize/prize.md

 ### Adjudication

-Essays will be judged by the *Review of Capital as Power* advisory board using blind review.
+Essays will be judged by the *Review of Capital as Power* using blind review.